smyrman/gitsy/README.rst

 ==============

 Do you ever operate on the same documents on multiple machines?
-Have you ever wiched that the document folder at work contained the same content as your document folder at home?
-Then gitsy might just be the tool for you!
+Have you ever wished that the document folder at work contained the same content as your document folder at home?
+Then GiTsY might just be the tool for you!

 *WARNING*: This script was created for my own private usage, but it might be of use to others as well (for example you).
 It is only tested on Linux, since that